– scroll down to see further images –

 See Untracht (1997, p.
 194) for a photograph of a related silver Garuda figure in a shrine in Gujarat.

 Each is in fine condition, and has its custom-made display stand.
-The silver is high-grade and heavy – each image has good weight, is very robust and noticeably heavy.
+The silver is high-grade and heavy – the silver used is thickly walled and probably over a substrate.
+Each image has good weight, is robust, and noticeably heavy.

 This image by Linnaeus Tripe (1822-1902) shows a selection of jewels in the treasury of the temple at Srirangham, Tamil Nadu, in 1858.
 A large Garuda image, probably in silver and gold, can be seen on the right.